vladkens/ghstats/readme.md

 - Collect & store traffic metrics for all your repos
 - List of repos and informative dashboard for each
-- No React / Next / Postres etc, just single and small Docker image (20MB) & SQLite
+- No React / Next / Postgres etc, just single and small Docker image (20MB) & SQLite

 ### 🚀 Usage